apache/singa-doc/docs-site/docs/software-stack.md

 and communication components for distributed training.
 The Python interface wraps some CPP data structures and provides additional high-level classes for neural network training, which makes it convenient to implement complex neural network models.

+SINGA's programming model enjoys the advantages of imperative programming and declarative programming.
+Users define the network structure and the training procedure (data flow) via imperative programming like PyTorch.
+Different to PyTorch which recreates the operations in every iteration, SINGA buffers the operations to create a computational graph implicitly (when this feature is enabled) after the first iteration.
+The graph is similar to that created by libraries using declarative programming, e.g., TensorFlow.
+Therefore, SINGA can apply the memory and speed optimization techniques over the computational graph.

 Next, we introduce the software stack in a bottom-up manner.

 ![SINGA V3 software stack](assets/singav3-sw.png) <br/> **Figure 1 - SINGA V3
 software stack.**